631

 friendly, or better in any way.
 It is a waste of time,

 money, and resources.
-Therefore, what can be done in
+Therefore, what can be done

-known and appreciated by all actors.
+and appreciated by all actors.
 It is damaging to

-technological advancement and the green transition if
+development and the green transition if seafarers

-as a digital colleague.
+digital colleague.

 Based on multi-sited fieldwork at different sites of

-technology development in Blue Denmark (what we
+sustainable development in Blue Denmark (what we

-of who constitutes the user to be involved.
+who constitutes the user to be involved.
 The second

 barrier regards the purpose of developing new